-Here's a very belated report from our Bonaire trip in March.
-This was our fourth trip and we managed to convince five friends to join us at our happy place.
+Here's a very belated trip report from March.
+This was our fourth trip to Bonaire and we managed to convince five friends to join us.
 Our usual hangout at Blachi Koko was booked up, so we ended up staying at L'Ambiance Villa, a beautiful and well-furnished house with outdoor BBQ grill, swimming pool, and more than enough beds for the whole gang x 2.
 With two double-cabin trucks, provisions from our favorite Dutch grocery, Van den Tweels, and unlimited air/nitrox fills from WannaDive, we were ready for a week of SCUBA adventure: 25 dives, 22h+ underwater, one aborted attempt, and, sigh, one visit to the donkey sanctuary.

 Day 1 Dive 1: Front Porch max.
 95ft, 40min

 Bernd, being the newest certified diver (!) in our group, seemed a bit unsure about this week of nonstop diving he'd just committed to.
 We descend as a group into our first checkout dive.
 About ~90ft down there's a small barge with a monstrous green moray eel lurking beneath, and in his excitement Bernd totally forgot about this thing called "depth" (worry not, Grace took good care of him).
 The reef isn't terribly long or impressive, but just past its Northern end there's a huge patch of garden eels that Ann spent a good 5 minutes trying to creep upon.